Bergen Teknikersamfund

-Bergen Technicial Society (Bergen Teknikersamfund) is a student organization at Western Norway University of Applied Sciences in Bergen, Norway.
+Bergen Technical Society (Bergen Teknikersamfund) is a student organization at Western Norway University of Applied Sciences in Bergen, Norway.

-Bergen Technicial Society is one of the oldest student organizations in Norway.
-It was founded the 21st of November 1877, with the name Regulatoren.
+Bergen Technical Society is one of the oldest student organizations in Norway.
+It was founded 21 November 1877, with the name Regulatoren.
 At first, it was an organization reserved for engineering students.
-In recent years, the society has been opened for all students, providing non-curricular activities for students at the University.
+In recent years, the society has been opened for all students, providing non-curricular activities for students at the university.